 This 100-acre pond on the west side of Sutherlin has a nice warmwater fishery.
-You can expect to find largemouth bass, crappie, sunfish and bullhead catfish.
+You can expect to find largemouth ad smallmouth bass, crappie, sunfish, yellow perch and bullhead catfish.
 The pond (now in city ownership) is located along Highway 138 (Elkton-Sutherlin Hwy.)
 Bank access is good.
+You can use a non-motorized boat; a large boat would be difficult to launch here.
 Similar fish species also are in smaller Sutherlin Log Pond on the southeast side of town, but ODFW generally rates Ford’s the better of the two.

 This small reservoir in the Umpqua National Forest more than an hour east of Roseburg is regularly stocked with rainbow trout during spring and potentially again in the late summer.
 There also are kokanee reported in the lake.
 Nearby you’ll also find Lake in the Woods, a small lake modestly stocked with trout on the same schedule.
 See: Hemlock Lake Fishing.

 This is a small fishery, about 8 acres, just east of Canyonville on the Tiller Trail Highway.
 It offers fair fishing for largemouth bass, sunfish and bullhead catfish.

 This forested lake is in Umpqua Lighthouse State Park off Highway 101, just south of the community of Winchester Bay.
 It is nicely stocked with hatchery trout during the spring and again in late summer.
 You’ll also find good numbers of yellow perch and some largemouth bass here, providing a fishery between trout plantings.